kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

   <img src="src/img/Guide-4/add-webhook-info.JPG">
 </p>

 Finish the process by clicking **`Add webhook`**.
 Let's start off by sending a test to my server endpoint.
-If you recall we're logging the body so if the test runs successfully, I can see the webhook payload (*a fancy word for data*).
+If you recall we're logging the body so if the test runs successfully, I can see the webhook payload (*another word for data*).
 Under options click `View details`:

 <p align="center">
   <img src="src/img/Guide-4/webhook-view-details.JPG">